-Let’s break it down to understand where the money goes.
+Let’s break it down to understand where the money goes:

-The average realtor sells about 5-6 homes a year, so if you want to be above average you could double that number.
+The average agent sells about 5-6 homes a year, so if you want to be above average you could double that number.
 The old saying is the top 20% of real estate agents do 80% of the business -- if you work hard and become that top 20%, you will have no trouble finding clients and will make a substantial income.
 Successful agents can sell upwards of 50 homes a year.
 Depending on your share of the commission and the price of your homes, that’s a lot to look forward to.

 So how much does a Texas agent make?

 Texas is prospering when it comes to population growth.
 According to recent figures from the U.S. Census Bureau, Texas cities are growing faster than cities in all other states.
 It’s safe to say that now is the time to dive into the real estate market and get your Texas real estate license.

 Let’s break it down by each city...

 If you’re in Austin and considering getting your real estate license, you could potentially make an average of $88,996 per year.
 This is 13% above the national average.
 Austin saw extreme growth several years ago due to the booming tech scene and has been a thriving market ever since with a population that’s steadily making its way to one million.
 Austin agents can expect to sell single-family homes as well as downtown condos.

 For those who are looking to get their real estate license in a big city, Houston is for you.
 With a population of 2.3 million, Houston is the largest city in Texas and the fourth-largest city in the U.S. The entire Houston area extends far and wide to include many suburbs and stretches all the way to the coast in Galveston.
 In this bustling city, Houston real estate agents make an average of $91,008 per year.